Assistant Professor in the Department of Economics, Emory University.

 Macroeconomics, household finance, and labor economics

 1. Wealth Distribution and Social Mobility in the U.S.: A Quantitative Approach, with Jess Benhabib and Alberto Bisin.
-Accepted at the American Economic Review.
+2019.
+American Economic Review. (lead article)

 2. Measuring and Modeling Inter-generational Links in Relation to Long-Term Care, with Andrew Caplin and Kathleen McGarry.
 2018.
 Economic Inquiry.